German Peasants' War: Massacre at Frankenhausen

 On 29 April the peasant protests in Thuringia culminated in open revolt.
 Large sections of the town populations joined the uprising.
 Together they marched around the countryside and stormed the castle of the Counts of Schwarzburg.
 In the following days, a larger number of insurgents gathered in the fields around the town.
 When Müntzer arrived with 300 fighters from Mühlhausen on 11 May, several thousand more peasants of the surrounding estates camped on the fields and pastures: the final strength of the peasant and town force was estimated at 6,000.
 The Landgrave, Philip of Hesse and Duke George of Saxony were on Müntzer's trail and directed their Landsknecht troops toward Frankenhausen.
 On 15 May joint troops of Landgraf Philipp I of Hesse and George, Duke of Saxony defeated the peasants under Müntzer near Frankenhausen in the County of Schwarzburg.

 The Princes' troops included close to 6,000 mercenaries, the Landsknechte.
 As such they were experienced, well-equipped, well-trained and of good morale.
 The peasants, on the other hand, had poor, if any, equipment, and many had neither experience nor training.
 Many of the peasants disagreed over whether to fight or negotiate.
 On 14 May, they warded off smaller feints of the Hesse and Brunswick troops, but failed to reap the benefits from their success.
 Instead the insurgents arranged a ceasefire and withdrew into a wagon fort.

 The next day Philip's troops united with the Saxon army of Duke George and immediately broke the truce, starting a heavy combined infantry, cavalry and artillery attack.
 The peasants were caught off-guard and fled in panic to the town, followed and continuously attacked by the public forces.
 Most of the insurgents were slain in what turned out to be a massacre.
 Casualty figures are unreliable but estimates range from 3,000 to 10,000 while the Landsknecht casualties were as few as six (two of whom were only wounded).
 Müntzer was captured, tortured and executed at Mühlhausen on 27 May.

+Soon after in July of 1525, Martin Luther would meet Asche von Cramm, a professional soldier who fought for the Saxon army during the Battle of Frankenhausen.
+Cramm came to Luther at a celebration for John, Elector of Saxony.
+Cramm approached Luther with a troubled conscience, wondering how one could be a follower of Christ, yet kill in relation to his profession.
+Luther promised to offer von Cramm a response.
+Luther would later go on to write "Ob Kriegsleute auch in seligem Stande sein können" (Whether Soldiers, Too, Can Be Saved) in October of 1526, a major treatise of The Protestant Reformation which covered the central themes of religious and political authority, the role of a soldier, and violence under faith.